How to Apply to Centenary

 Letter of Recommendation (required for test-optional applicants)

-Letter of Recommendation should come from a high school teacher or counselor.
+Letter of Recommendation should be sent directly to Centenary from a high school teacher or counselor.
 This is required for students who apply Test-Optional, meaning you have opted out of submitting ACT or SAT scores.
 Students must have a 3.25 core high school GPA to apply test-optional and be considered for admission.
+Students who apply with test scores are not required to submit a letter of recommendation.

 Additional Materials